K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/DOM.md

 This is an example of needing to pass the event to the function because we want to use some data contained in the event object.

+## Overview

+Very often it is necessary to detail the specifics of a piece of code, or its syntax, or a particular type of data structure.
+The details can get confusing.
+Sometimes it is helpful to get a very simple overview of the thing we are trying to describe.
+Ultimately, these different aspects of computing are quite simple, at least in their concept.